software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 Here's how the Product Owner is describing the Sprint 1 goals in the Sprint Planning event:

-> "To get started with the project, we need to implement a basic set of features for the teacher dashboard application so that the teachers can manage quizzes and their questions.
+> "To get started with the project, we need to implement a basic set of features for the teacher dashboard application so that the teachers can manage quizzes and their questions and answer options.
 >
-> When the teacher opens the application on a web browser, there should be page where the added quizzes are listed.
-There should also be a link that says "Add a quiz" which takes the teacher to another page, where they can add a quiz using a form.
->
-> A quiz has a name, for example "The capital cities of Europe", a description, for example "Learn the capital cities of the European countries" and a published status.
+> The teacher should be able to add a quiz using a form.
+A quiz has a name, for example "The capital cities of Europe", a description, for example "Learn the capital cities of the European countries" and a published status.
 A quiz is either published or not.
-Each of these values should have field in the form.
-The published status could be for example a checkbox.
-The user should not be able to add a quiz with a blank name or description.
+Each of these values should have a field in the form.
+The teacher should not be able to add a quiz with a blank name or description.
 The quiz should not be published by default.
 >
+> The front page of the application should have a list of added quizzes.
+The list should display the information provided by the teacher while adding the quiz and the date when the quiz was added.
+The quizzes should be listed from newest to oldest, so that the latest quizzes are at the top of the list.
+The page should also have a link that takes the teacher to the page where they can add a quiz.
+>
 > The teacher should be able to edit the information of a quiz if, for example they want to publish the quiz or change its name or description.
-The quiz list should have an "Edit" link next to each quiz.
-The link should take the teacher to an edit form, where they can edit all the information of the quiz.
+The quiz list should have a link next to each quiz which takes the teacher to an edit form, where they can edit all the information of the quiz.
+The teacher should also be able to get rid of quizzes they don't need.
+There should be a delete button next to each quiz in the quiz list.
->
-> The teacher should also be able to get rid of quizzes they don't need.
-Next to the "Edit" link, there should be a "Delete" button in the quiz list.
 When the user clicks the button, the quiz should be deleted.
 >
 > The teacher should be able to add questions to a quiz.
-For example the "The capital cities of Europe" quiz could have a question "What is the capital of Finland?".
-A question has a question text, for example "What is the capital of Finland?", a correct answer, for example "Helsinki" and a difficulty level.
+For example, the "The capital cities of Europe" quiz could have a question "What is the capital of Finland?".
+A question has a question text, for example "What is the capital of Finland?" and a difficulty level.
 The difficulty level is either "Easy", "Normal" or "Hard".
 The default difficulty level is "Normal".
+The teacher should not be able to add a question with a blank question text or without a difficulty level.
 >
-> There should be a page with a form for adding a question to a quiz.
-The teacher should not be able to add a question with a blank question text or correct answer, or without a difficulty level.
-Added questions of a quiz should be listed on a separate page.
-There should be a link to both these pages in the quiz edit page.
+> The questions of a quiz should be listed on a separate page.
 Once a question has been added to a quiz, the teacher should be able to edit and delete it.
-The question list should have a "Edit" link and a "Delete" button next to each question.
-The "Edit" link should take the teacher to an edit form where they can edit the question's information.
 >
-> To quickly see questions of different difficulty level, the teacher should be able to filter the question list based on the difficulty level.
-Tthere could be for example "All", "Easy", "Normal" and "Hard" tabs at the top of the list.
+> The teacher should be able to add answer options to a question.
+For example, the "What is the capital of Finland?" question could have answer options "Turku", "Helsinki" and "Tampere".
+An answer option has an answer option text, for example "Turku", and a correctness status.
+Answer is either correct or not.
+For example, the "Turku" answer option would not be correct.
+The teacher should not be able to add an answer option with a blank answer option text.
+The answer option should not be correct by default.
 >
-> There should also be some way for the teacher to filter the quiz list based on the published status.
-Similarly as with the question difficulty level filtering, there could be for example "All", "Published", and "Not published" tabs at the top of the list.
->
-> The quiz list should display the date when the quiz was added.
-This way, the teacher would know how old the quiz is.
-Also, the quizzes should be listed from newest to oldest.
-This way, the teacher can find the latest quizzes quickly at the top of the list."
+> The answer options of a question should be listed on a separate page.
+Once an answer option has been added to a question, the teacher should be able to delete it."
 >
 > -- The Product Owner